Skin Cancer

 It's very common

-More than 2,000 melanomas are reported each year in New Zealand.
-In addition, over 80,000 other skin cancers (such as squamous cell and basal cell carcinomas) are treated.
+About 2,800 invasive melanomas are reported each year in Aotearoa New Zealand.
+An estimated 90,000 non-melanoma skin cancers are treated annually (most of these are squamous cell and basal cell carcinomas).

 What is melanoma?

-Melanoma is the most dangerous skin cancer.
-If left untreated, it can spread rapidly to other parts of the body.
+Melanoma is potentially dangerous.
+If left untreated, it can spread to other parts of the body.

 Melanoma example